1994 Fairchild Air Force Base B-52 crash: Holland's previous behavior and USAF leaders' reactions

 The accident board stated that Holland's macho, daredevil personality significantly influenced the crash sequence.
 USAF personnel testified that Holland had developed a reputation as an aggressive pilot who often broke flight-safety and other rules.
 The rule-breaking included flying below minimum-clearance altitudes and exceeding bank-angle limitations and climb rates.
+Holland also regularly and illegally parked his car in a Red Curbed zone (designated fire lanes, fire hydrant zones, or critical emergency egress routes, blocking emergency response vehicles from access), adjacent to the wing headquarters building.

 An earlier incident occurred in 1991 when a B-52 piloted by Holland performed a circle above a softball game in which Holland's daughter was participating.
-Beginning at 2,500 feet (760 m) AGL, Holland's aircraft executed the circle at 65° of bank.
+Beginning at 2,500 ft AGL, Holland's aircraft executed the circle at 65° of bank.
 In a maneuver described by one witness as a "death spiral", the nose of the aircraft continued to drop and the bank angle increased to 80°.
-After losing 1,000 feet (300 m) of altitude, Holland regained control of the aircraft.
-Holland also regularly and illegally parked his car in a "no parking" zone near the base headquarters building.
+After losing 1,000 ft of altitude, Holland regained control of the aircraft.

-During a 19 May 1991 air show at Fairchild, Holland was the command pilot of the B-52 aerial-demonstration flight.
+During a May 19, 1991 air show at Fairchild, Holland was the command pilot of the B-52 aerial-demonstration flight.
 During the demonstration, Holland's aircraft violated several safety regulations, including exceeding bank and pitch limits, flying directly over the air-show spectators, and possibly violating altitude restrictions.
 The wing staff observed the demonstration, but apparently took no action.

-On 12 July 1991, Holland commanded a B-52 for a flyover during a change-of-command ceremony for the 325th Bomb Squadron at Fairchild.
-During both the practice and the actual flyover, Holland's aircraft flew at altitudes below 100 feet (30 m) – well below the established minimum altitude – flew steeply banked turns in excess of 45°, exceeded pitch-angle limits, and executed a wingover.
+On July 12, 1991, Holland commanded a B-52 for a flyover during a change-of-command ceremony for the 325th Bomb Squadron at Fairchild.
+During both the practice and the actual flyover, Holland's aircraft flew at altitudes below 100 ft – well below the established minimum altitude – flew steeply banked turns in excess of 45°, exceeded pitch-angle limits, and executed a wingover.
 The wingover was not specifically prohibited but was not recommended, because it could damage the aircraft.
 After witnessing the flyover, the wing commander Colonel Arne Weinman and his deputy commander for operations (DO), Colonel Arnold Julich, verbally reprimanded Holland, but took no formal action.

-During the 17 May 1992 Fairchild air show, Holland was again the command pilot of the B-52 aerial demonstration flight.
+During the May 17, 1992 Fairchild air show, Holland was again the command pilot of the B-52 aerial demonstration flight.
 During the demonstration, Holland's aircraft again violated several safety regulations, including several low-altitude, steep turns in excess of 45° of bank and a high pitch angle climb, estimated at over 60° nose high which Holland finished with a wingover maneuver.
 The new wing commander apparently took no action.
 One week later Colonel Capotosti became the new DO.
 At some point after assuming the position, Capotosti, on his own initiative, warned Holland that if he violated any more safety regulations, Capotosti would ground him (remove him from flying status).
 Capotosti did not document his warning to Holland or take any other kind of formal action.